 Some students may qualify for advanced placement or advanced credit in mathematics, science, the humanities and social sciences, or computer science.
 If advanced credit is awarded, it will not affect the student's Vanderbilt grade point average.

 Entering engineering students will be placed in the appropriate level mathematics course by the director of undergraduate mathematics program.
 Students offering one full year or more of high school credit in analytic geometry and calculus may qualify for advance placement in a regular sequence by scoring well on the Advance Placement Examination.
-Some students may be given advanced placement without credit if it is judged by the department that they have completed analytic geometry and calculus courses in high school equivalent to Vanderbilt courses, but have not take Advanced Placement Examinations.
 In such cases, the minimum number of hours in mathematics required for the student's chosen engineering major will be reduced accordingly, but the minimum number of hours required for graduation will not be reduced.

 Entering freshmen who have taken pre-freshman college work during their junior or senior year in high school or during summers prior to their offer of admission to Vanderbilt must report such work to the Office of Undergraduate Admissions.
 At the student's request, the dean of the appropriate undergraduate school will determine whether such work may be credited toward the Vanderbilt degree.
 Credit will be awarded only if the course is regularly offered by an accredited two-year or four-year college or university, if the teacher was a regular faculty member of that institution, and if a majority of the students in the course were candidates for a degree at that institution.
 This question of credit at Vanderbilt must be settled in advance of the student's first registration.